Surya-132/amFOSS-Tasks/README.md

 ## How would you contribute back to the club?

 By getting the good name to the club by excelling in various projects and competitions assigned to me.
-And in the future semisters I would liket o mentor few students(so that I can improve my communication skills while helping my junior)
+And in the future semesters I would like to mentor few students(so that I can improve my communication skills while helping my junior)

 ## What are your fields of interest, and how do you plab on working on them?